George Albert Smith: Early life

 Born in Salt Lake City, Utah Territory, Smith was one of nineteen children of Latter Day Saint apostle John Henry Smith.
 His mother, Sarah Farr, was the first of John Henry Smith's two wives (whom he had simultaneously for many years).
-His grandfather, for whom he was named, was also an LDS Church apostle as well as a cousin of church founder Joseph Smith.
+His grandfather, for whom he was named, was also an LDS Church apostle as well as a cousin of church prophet Joseph Smith.
 John Henry Smith and George Albert Smith are the only father and son pair to have been members of the Quorum of the Twelve at the same time, having served in the Quorum together between 1903 and 1910.

 In his youth, Smith worked at the Zion's Co-operative Mercantile Institution (ZCMI) factory and traveled throughout Utah as a salesman.
 Smith attended high school at Brigham Young Academy, graduating in 1884.
 He then studied law at University of Deseret (later the University of Utah) for a year.
 His work as a salesman for ZCMI involved a long trip, starting at Panaca, Nevada and moving north-eastward, with Smith taking grocery orders while his associate, James Poulton, took shoe orders.
 Smith also gave many impromptu concerts on this sales trip, playing on harmonica and guitar with Poulton accompanying on the flute.
 During this journey Smith would regularly attend LDS Church services on Sundays in the towns he passed through coming north from Panaca.
 He would be regularly invited to give a talk while visiting.